Oricum: Pre-foundation period

-Early period
+Archaic period

 It is not known whether Orikos was originally a Euboean colony on the Illyrian coast as reported in ancient literature.
 As a Euboean foundation it would date back to about the mid 8th century BC, probably established as an Eretrian emporium, or as a harbor by Eretrian refugees from Kerkyra after this island was conquered by the Corinthians, although the latter hypothesis is less likely.
-Archaeological evidence has shown that the site of Oricum was not inhabited before the 6th century BC, however the lack of artifactual confirmation does not necessary mean that the Euboean seafarers did not reached these parts at an earlier era.
+Archaeological evidence has shown that the site of Oricum was not inhabited before the 6th century BC, however the lack of artifactual confirmation does not necessary mean that the Euboean seafarers did not reach these parts at an earlier era.
+The site appears to possess all the characteristics of places that were typically chosen by Greek expedition movements of the 8th–6th century BC to establish new settlements.

 Little is known about the exact status of the port and the origins of the city's urbanisation.
 Orikos, like Epidamnos, could have served as a stopover for merchant ships coming from Corinth and heading towards the Po delta and the port of Spina, where many Corinthian vases from the 6th century BC are found.
 Findings from the proto-urban period provide evidence of extensive contacts primarily with the Greek world.
+As in the ports of Apollonia and Dyrrachion, Korkyrean merchants certainly conducted trade activities in the port of Orikos, as evidenced by the presence of Korkyrean coins from the 5th–4th centuries BC.
+The ports of southern Illyria were places of exchange of products and a meeting point between the outside world and the Illyrians located in the hinterland of the coastal cities.
 The settlement developed towards the middle of the 5th century BC, and it was built on a Greek model.

 The first account that described it as a Greek polis was provided around the mid-4th century BC by Pseudo-Skylax.